Terrible-class ironclad: Modifications

 Over the course of the 1880s and early 1890s, all four ships received updated M1885 and later M1887 torpedoes for their torpedo tubes.
 In 1892, all four ships had their 100 mm guns replaced with quick-firing conversions of the same pattern of gun.
-Caïmans light battery was revised in 1896 to one 65 mm gun, six 47 mm QF guns, six 37 mm QF guns in her upper fighting tops, and sixteen 37 mm revolver cannon.
+Caïman's light battery was revised in 1896 to one 65 mm gun, six 47 mm QF guns, six 37 mm QF guns in her upper fighting tops, and sixteen 37 mm revolver cannon.

 All four ships were extensively modernized between 1897 and 1903, with the work generally carried out in two stages.
 The primary changes being the replacement of their main battery guns and the installation of new boilers.
 Terrible received a pair of 340 mm Modèle 1893 guns; these were 35-caliber guns, and were installed in her existing barbettes, though 504 mm frontal gun shields were installed.
 The other three members of the class received two 274 mm Modèle 1893/1896 40-caliber guns that were mounted in fully enclosed, balanced turrets.
 The turrets were protected with 274.4 mm of Harvey armor on the sides, and were mounted on fixed based with 210 mm of armor plate.
 Indomptable, Caïman, and Requin all received another pair of 100 mm quick-firing guns.
 The ships' light batteries were also revised.
 All four ships had ten 47 mm guns; Terrible and Requin received three 37 mm QF guns, along with a single 37 mm Maxim gun for Terrible, while Indomptable and Caïman each had four of the 37 mm QF guns.
 Terrible and Requin lost all four of their torpedo tubes, while the other two vessels only had two removed.